thunderbird89/esf/stories/the-cormorant-gambit.md

 **[WARNING] ACCELERATION NOT SURVIVABLE**

-“Just ... a ... few ... seconds ..." wheezed Amos, his voice strained under the crushing G-forces as the *Cormorant* barreled forward.
+"Just ... a ... few ... seconds ..." wheezed Amos, his voice strained under the crushing G-forces as the *Cormorant* barreled forward.

 The bridge became a warzone of human physiology.
 Even with their reinforced flight suits and the injected medical supplements stabilizing their cardiovascular systems, every officer felt the brutal weight of their own bodies pressing them deep into their acceleration couches.
 Blood vessels screamed under the strain.
 Breath came in ragged gasps.
 Zhaeleth, utterly unprepared for human levels of suicidal velocity, convulsed as his translucent skin darkened under the pressure.